wcneill/ml-from-scratch/neural_networks/README.md

 Additionally this directory contains the following subdirectories:

 1. __learning pytorch__: A collection of jupyter notebooks that iteratively work through the basics of PyTorch.
 The first notebook is a primer on the Tensor data structure, and each follow on notebook builds on the previous in order to build and train neural networks in the later notebooks.
+2. __cross-entropy-gradient-descent__: Some from-scratch examples of gradient descent and back propagation for single layer networks.